 Moving into a new home is always exciting, but for most of us, a property won’t be our dream home when we first move in.
 It’s always cheaper to buy something that needs a little work and do it up yourself, not only will you save money but you get more control over the design process and can adapt it to suit your family and lifestyle.
 Here are a few changes that are well worth making if you’ve bought a bit of a fixer upper.
+It might also be worth to note that if you’re wanting to move houses but you’re thinking you have to improve and upgrade your fixer upper before you sell in order to make the best returns on it, you can sell your fixer-upper home without having to repair it first if you’re needing to!

 One of the first things you’ll want to do when you move into a new home is redecorate.
 It helps you put your own stamp on the place, and remove the atmosphere and overall vibe that the past owners had created.
 A light, neutral shade will make any home feel bright and spacious, and will create a nice blank canvas for anything else you want to put in the rooms.
 You can always add colour and texture with plants, cushions, rugs, wall art and more, without needing to hang fussy wallpaper (which will more than likely look dated within a couple of years).